tedsomething/pagerank/README.md

 ### What is this?
-Here you can find a few implementations of PageRank in Python.
+Here you can find a few implementations of PageRank in Python 2.7.
 No libraries are used.
 This was a learning experiment.
 There are few versions that all use power method.

 * main.py - first implementation that is very slow and shouldn't be used
 * improve.py - fastest implementation that does 1000 nodes in a 1,5 seconds